data-lessons/library-webscraping-DEPRECATED/_episodes/01-introduction.md

 **How can we do this?**

-We could try copy-pasting the table for a year into a spreadsheet, but this can quickly become impractical when faced with a large number of years, and wanting to update it frequently.
-Another similar resource may have more pages (monthly or weekly records) for similar archives.
+We could try copy-pasting the table for each year into a spreadsheet, but this can quickly become impractical when faced with a large number of years, and wanting to update it frequently.
+Another resource may have more pages (monthly or weekly records) for similar archives.

-Fortunately, there are tools and techniques to automate at least part of the process.
-This technique is called _web scraping_.
+Fortunately, there are tools and techniques to automate at least part of the process, known as _web scraping_.
 Web scraping typically targets _one web site at a time_ to extract unstructured information and put it in a structured form for reuse.